bhavaniravi/techbot/techbot/readme.md

 ## Description

 Techbot uses [Api.ai](http://api.ai) for natural language understanding.
-It used python nltk wordnet corpous to get meaning synonym and antonym of words
+It uses its own DB, meetup and shine.com APIs to get job and event details

 ### Setup